CurtisColwell/StrainViz/README.md

 If the optimizations are not working ideally, there are a few flags that will appear.

-### Gaussian Job Failure
+### Orca Job Failure
-If a Gaussian job fails, a note will appear saying which input file generated the failure.
+If a Orca job fails, a note will appear saying which input file generated the failure.
 ### Negative Strain Energy
 If negative strain energies are calculated, a flag will appear saying which output file was analyzed to determine negative strain energies.
 Negative strain energies can be a hallmark